Peeling Back Layers of History in ÉvoraBy Rick Steves

 From the second century BC to the fourth century AD, Évora was a Roman town important for its wealth of wheat and silver, as well as its location on a trade route to Rome.
 From the eighth to the 12th century, the Moors ruled Évora.
 During its Renaissance glory years, Évora was favored by Portuguese kings, even serving as the home of King João III, who presided over Portugal's peak of power (and its first decline).

 Évora's walled city is compact.
-The main sights are clustered within a five-minute walk of the main square, Praça do Giraldo (PRA-suh doo zhee-RAHL-doo).
-The square was named for Giraldo the Fearless, the Christian knight who led a surprise attack and retook Évora from the Moors in 1165.
-As thanks, Giraldo was made governer of the town and the symbol of the city (Évora's coat of arms is a knight on a horse; see it crowning the lampposts).
-On this square, all that's left of several centuries of Moorish rule is their artistry, evidenced by the wrought-iron balconies of the buildings that ring the square (and an occasional distinctive Mudejar "keyhole" window found throughout the town).
+The main sights cluster within a five-minute walk of the main square, Praça do Giraldo — named for Giraldo the Fearless, the Christian knight who led a surprise attack and retook Évora from the Moors in 1165.
+As thanks, Giraldo was made governor of the town and the symbol of the city.
+The square served as the town's market during the Moorish period, and to this day it remains a center of commerce and conviviality for country folk who come to Évora for their weekly shopping.

 Radiating out from this town hub are traditionally decorated cobbled streets — centuries old and protected by law.
 Many buildings here are trimmed with yellow, as is common for this region, and as the color is believed to repel evil spirits.
 Jacaranda trees — imported from South America 200 years ago — provide shade through the summer and purple flowers in the spring.
 Lining these streets are fine eateries and shops selling local products, including cork (everything from purses to postcards), tile, leather, ironwork, and Arraiolos rugs (handmade with a distinctive weave in a nearby town).